3ll3d00d/directivity-utils/README.md

 # directivity-utils

-This is a very early pre pre pre alpha of a script to create a directivity sonogram based on measurements dumped out of [REW] (http://www.roomeqwizard.com/) (and until such time as http://www.hometheatershack.com/forums/rew-forum/111090-feature-request-polar-response-plots.html is implemented).
+A script to create a directivity sonogram based on measurements dumped out of [REW] (http://www.roomeqwizard.com/) (and until such time as http://www.hometheatershack.com/forums/rew-forum/111090-feature-request-polar-response-plots.html is implemented).

 # What is a polar map?